calhargis/resume/README.md

 Static HTML/CSS/JS resume site for Cal Hargis.

-The site is intended to publish at:
+The site is intended to be published at:

 ```text
 https://calhargis.github.io/resume/